AAROC/aaroc.github.io/_posts/2017-06-01-adventures-with-cotainer-ansible-2.md

 ---
 layout: post
-title: 'Somtimes to do things right, you have to do them wrong'
+title: 'Sometimes to do things right, you have to do them wrong'
 description: 'Ugly code that works  is worth an infinity '
 headline: 'Incredible how much time is wasted trying to save time (part 3)'
 category: blog